Taiwan to extend conscription to one year, citing rising China threat | Law-Order

 Even after the extension, however, the period of service will still be shorter than the 18 months mandated in South Korea, which faces a hostile and nuclear-armed North Korea.
 Tsai is overseeing a broad modernisation programme, championing the idea of "asymmetric warfare" to make the island's forces more mobile, agile and harder to attack.

 While the United States has pressed Taiwan to modernise its military to make it like a "porcupine" - agile and hard to attack - Tsai said there had been no pressure from Washington for these reforms.
-Taiwan has been gradually shifting from a conscript military to a volunteer-dominated professional force, but China's growing assertiveness towards the island it claims as its own, as well as Russia's invasion of Ukraine, have prompted debate about how to boost defence.
-Russia calls the war in Ukraine a "special operation".
+China's growing assertiveness towards the island it claims as its own, as well as the war in Ukraine have prompted debate within Taiwan about how to boost defence.

-Tsai said they had learned "a few things" from that war that they incorporated into Taiwan's defence reforms, and saw Ukraine's ability to hold off the much larger Russian forces.
-That gave the international community time to provide Ukraine the assistance they needed, she added.
+Tsai said "a few things" had been learned from that war which have been incorporated into Taiwan's defence reforms, and noted that Ukraine's ability to hold off much larger Russian forces had given the international community time to render assistance.

-Previous Taiwan governments under the ruling Democratic Progressive Party and the main opposition Kuomintang cut compulsory service for men to four months from more than two years to appeal to younger voters as tensions eased between Taipei and Beijing.
-Reuters has reported that military training in Taiwan, particularly for conscripts and reservists, had deteriorated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)